codelikeshit/codelikeshit.github.io/_posts/2015-11-16-live-reload-in-rails.md

 * Go and change any JS/CSS or *.erb file it will reload the browser page and JS and CSS will be reloaded without even reloading the page.

-PS: There is an <a href="http://livereload.com/" target="_blank"> Livereload app</a> for Mac as well, Its paid but yeah its faster that this setup. :)
+PS: There is a <a href="http://livereload.com/" target="_blank"> Livereload app</a> for Mac as well, Its paid but yeah its faster than this setup. :)